 For some reason, Irish female names beginning with the letter S seem to have taken it upon themselves to fly the flag of Ireland around the globe in the last quarter of a century.

 I'm thinking here of Siobhán, Sinéad, Síle and Saoirse, each one a lovely name that requires some appreciation of the peculiarities of Irish pronunciation to say them or spell them correctly (see below) and that have become reasonably recognisable, if not commonplace.

-There is another S name that has come to be perceived as traditional but is nothing of the kind.
+There is another Irish female name beginning with S that has come to be perceived as traditional but is nothing of the kind.
 Shannon.
 (The spelling alone should be proof.)

 It is the name of a river – the longest river in the geographical British Isles, as it happens – and you won't find any Irish legendary heroines, mythical goddesses or historical figures answering to it.

 Together with Colleen, Shannon is a fairly modern invention of a name and is rarely heard in Ireland.

 There is one other 'S' name that, despite having a much longer pedigree than Shannon, will never make it onto my list of favourite Irish female names.
 It is Sydney.
 Yes, Sydney.